4 Levels of Defense Mechanisms — How Do I Protect My Self?

 Engagement Tools

-Integrating Discovery Card modules into your groups will allow individuals to build their own vocabulary, think about concepts concretely, and put their insights into action.
+Integrating Discovery Card modules into your groups and one-on-ones will allow individuals to think concretely, increase self-awareness, build vocabulary, express themselves more effectively, and put their insights into action.
 Visit the R1 Store to learn more about these evidence-based topics and models.
 The cards, activities, and situational exercises are an engaging and effective tool for exploring these topics with individuals or groups in both clinical and peer settings.

 References